 - Purchase Pay As You Go credit starting at $20

 Tello frequently has new customer deals available.
-At the time of this writing, the company offered 25% off the first six months of service.
+When I last tested Tello, the company offered 25% off the first six months of service.

 Tello says it doesn’t charge extra fees, but some taxes are added to the bill.
 From my experience, the taxes are minimal.

 For example, I paid $14.30 for my monthly plan and only 37 cents in taxes.